 The house of terror museum is a member of the platform of European Memory and Conscience and is looked after by Dr Mária Schmidt today.
 It was opened in the year 2000 and is dedicated to the victims of fascism and communism.
 The site of the building is very important as many were killed, tortured, interrogated during this time in the past building of the House of terror museum.
 It also consists of various artefacts and documents related to the fateful period and is sure to give you an insight into the horrid past of Budapest.

-House Of Terror Information
+House Of Terror Travel Tips

 - Reduced price is for peopleaged between 6-26, 62-70 (citizens of EEA - European Economic Area); for people with international student card (ISIC), aged between 6-26)